komalsrathi/rnaseq-batch-correction/analyses/TMBanalysis/README.md

 ## TMB analysis

+###### Authors : Teja Koganti for D3B

-This analysis computes tumor mutation burden for different disease types
+This analysis computes tumor mutation burden for different disease types.
+It takes a single MAF file and filters variants  based on

 ### Calculate TMB scores
   1. Reads the MAF file -